pdmosses/metaborg.github.io/docs/references/stratego/rewrite-rules.md

 Multiple rewrite rules may have the same name.
 When a (simple) rewrite rule fails to apply to a term, the next rule with the same name is tried.

-For examples, the following rules define desugaring of different kinds of expressions.
+For examples, the following rules define desugarings of expressions.

 ```stratego
 rules desugar-exp :: Exp -> Exp